GUZhexuan-2024/GUZhexuan-2024.github.io/_posts/2025-11-01-Foundations_of_Smooth_Optimization.md

 \end{array}
 $$

 Sometimes the second equation in the _continuously differentiable_ case is referred to as the mean value theorem.
-Using this theorem, we conclude that
+Using this theorem, we can conclude that

 $$
 f(x + p) = f(x) + \nabla^{\top} f(x)p + \mathcal{o}(\|p\|).